 While I long and pray that the Lord will grow our family in His timing—I know that Lincoln is more than enough.
 Even if we do not have any more children, what an incredible, precious gift that he is.
 How blessed am I to be chosen as his mother.
 And if we do, that child or those children will be loved just as deeply, just as fully as he is.

 Where We Go From Here

-How to Support Someone in the Midst of Infertility
+How to Support Someone in the Midst of Secondary Infertility

 Maybe instead of asking questions such as: Is he your only one?, making comments such as I bet he’s enough!, blaming a mother for her inability to conceive, or making comments as to what a family should do moving forward—maybe, we should support parents with words such as: I can see how much you love your child, parenting is hard—but you are doing a great job.
 Can I get the door for you?
 How can I be praying for you?
 I am so sorry that you are going through this; I am here in any way that you need.

 And if you are currently in the trenches—I see you.
 I can never fully understand what you are feeling or what you are facing, but you are enough.
 You are enough regardless of how many children you have or if your body is functioning the way that you want and long and need it to.
-You are enough and you are loved and I am so incredibly sorry for your pain.
+You are enough and you are loved and I am so incredibly sorry for your pain caused by secondary infertility.